woocommerce/woocommerce/plugins/woocommerce-blocks/docs/contributors/getting-started.md

 Run `$ npm run package-plugin` to trigger install and build, and then create a zip file which you can use to install WooCommerce Blocks in WordPress admin.

+You can also do different variations of this command.
+By default it builds a production version of the plugin.
+You can also:

+-   Build a development version of the plugin: `$ npm run package-plugin:dev`
+-   Just do a zip build of the current environment (useful when you already have built files for zipping): `$ npm run package-plugin:zip_only`

 ## Linting

 Run `$ npm run lint` to check code against our linting rules.